 Weighing the Pros and Cons for Yourself

-Now you’ve learned what are the pros and cons of student loan consolidation when it comes to federal funds.
-There’s a lot to mull over if you’re entertaining the idea of consolidating student loans.
-Pros and cons (and how you prioritize them) might shift depending on your overall repayment strategy.
+There’s a lot to mull over if you’re considering the idea of consolidating student loans.
+Student loan consolidation pros and cons (and how you prioritize them) might shift depending on your overall repayment strategy.

-• For example, consolidating your loans might make sense if you simply want to declutter your loan accounts or need a lower monthly payment.
+• For example, consolidating your loans might make sense if you simply want to simplify and streamline your loan accounts or you need a lower monthly payment.
 It might also make sense if your current loan type doesn’t qualify for loan forgiveness or an IDR plan, and consolidation is your only way forward.

 • However, consolidation might not be for you if you’re not working toward loan forgiveness and want to pay the least amount of money toward your education in the shortest time.